SlimeAttack07/NavalWarfare-1.18/README.md

 If anything in the source code structure looks odd / different from convention, it is for a few reasons:
 * This mod was originally made with MCP mappings for Minecraft 1.15.
 It was then updated to 1.16.4, and later on updated to 1.18.1.
 During these updates the conventions updated several times, causing misalignments between my naming styles and the naming conventions in the modding community.
 I'm not planning on changing those (they're just file/folder names after all)
-* In the 1.18.1 update I switched to the official Mojang mappings, which is why some things don't allows allign (like constantly calling blockentities 'tileentity').
+* In the 1.18.1 update I switched to the official Mojang mappings, which is why some things don't always allign (like constantly calling blockentities 'tileentity').
 * Since I'm new to modding, several tutorials were followed in the creation of this mod.
 Some influences carried over here and there.